personaelit/100DaysOfCode/README.md

 Day 13: Rudimentary Battleship Style Console Game POC

 Day 14: Backed off the game until I build a library of effects.

+Day 15: Started TDD again, which slows things down in the immediate, but pays off later.
+I have questions about an appropriate way to test a console app.